jerryxu178/chuck-norris-reddit-bot/README.md

 This reddit bot was written with guidance from videos created by https://www.youtube.com/user/busterroni11

-The bot's Chuck Norris jokes are pulled from www.icndb.com
+All Chuck Norris jokes for this project are pulled from www.icndb.com